jrkwon/CarND-Path-Planning-Project/README.md

 ### The car stays in its lane, except for the time between changing lanes.

-The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.
+The car doesn't spend more than a 3-second length outside the lane lanes while changing lanes, and every other time the car stays inside one of the 3 lanes on the right-hand side of the road.

 ### The car is able to change lanes